-• Administration Access: Click 🎝 to allow or deny specific IP addresses from accessing Administration functions such as ZCC, ZMAN and so on.
+• Administration Access: Click \mathbb{A} to allow or deny specific IP addresses from accessing Administration functions such as ZCC, ZMAN and so on.

 NOTE: You need to ensure that administration access is not denied for all or else ZCC will remain inaccessible, except from the server in which the access was allowed or denied.
-For more information, see Troubleshooting Mobile Device Management (https://www.novell.com/documentation/zenworks-23.3/zen_troubleshooting_mobile/data/zen_troubleshooting_mobile.html).
 Ensure that all Primary Servers in your zone are allowed access so that the internal operations between these servers are not restricted.
 However, these filters are not applicable for an Appliance web console.